Stockholm: Cuisine

-Dating back to at least the 1350s, Storkällaren or Rådhuskällaren is Stockholm's oldest known place of business.
+Dating back to at least the 1350s, Storkällaren (also called Rådhuskällaren) is Stockholm's oldest known place of business.
 Swedish 1700s composer and entertainer Carl Michael Bellman was a frequent visitor to the city's taverns, inns and wine cellars.
 In his poems, Bellman mentioned 113 taverns and inns in and around Stockholm, 30 of which were located in the Gamla Stan.

 In 2016, there were 3,315 pubs, cafes and restaurants in the municipality of Stockholm.
 Among the most famous and acclaimed is the restaurant Operakällaren.

 In Stockholm and its surroundings, only two historic eateries remain operating in unbroken succession and in the same location: Stallmästaregården in Solna, dating back to the mid-17th century, and Den Gyldene Freden in Gamla Stan, located at the same address since 1722.
 "Freden" may thus be the world's oldest continuously existing city pub in the same location.